 Our Governing Body

-As part of Empower Multi-academy Trust, Woodfield Infant School has a very effective governance structure.
+As part of Empower Multi-academy Trust, Woodfield Infant and St George's Junior Schools have a very effective governance structure.
 The board of Trustees is responsible for the three core functions of governance of the school:

 • Ensuring clarity of vision, ethos and strategic direction;